forwinder15/learndiesels/content/posts/2020-11-07--storing-diesel-fuel/index.md

 ## How to know when Diesel Fuel Has Gone Bad

-* **It will be discolored.** The fuel you get from the pump is notably green.
+- **It will be discolored.** The fuel you get from the pump is notably green.
 If you notice your fuel is looking dark or discolored, it likely has some problems.
-* **It is like gel or has sludge at the bottom**.
+- **It is like gel or has sludge at the bottom**.
 When you see this, the molecules are bunching up and making these areas of grossness.
 If you see this, discard the fuel.
-* **You have to change your fuel filters too often**.
+- **You have to change your fuel filters too often**.
 Seen this a time or two.
 Are the filters only lasting a month or two?
 It's likely bad fuel.
-* **You're getting bad fuel mileage**.
+- **You're getting bad fuel mileage**.
 Another way you can tell is you are not getting the miles per gallon you should.
 After all, the fuel is not just fuel anymore.
-* 👃**The fuel is smelly.** Bad diesel fuel stinks!
+- 👃**The fuel is smelly.** Bad diesel fuel stinks!
 In more than one way.
 Diesel breaks down, and as bacteria and separation occur, a rotten smell ensues.
-* **Slow to start.** Bad fuel will cause a slow start situation.
+- **Slow to start.** Bad fuel will cause a slow start situation.
-* **Fuel pump clogged or malfunctioning.** This is an obvious place to look when you have a malfunctioning fuel pump.
+- **Fuel pump clogged or malfunctioning.** This is an obvious place to look when you have a malfunctioning fuel pump.
-* **Black or White Smoke**.
+- **Black or White Smoke**.
 Black or white smoke can let you know you have some bad fuel in the tank.

 ## Keeping up with diesel fuel is like maintaining the worst swimming pool ever.
-Let me offer you some pointers to make it as painless as possible.
+Let me offer you some pointers to make it as painless as possible

 If your storing fuel, the best stuff I ever used was [BioBor](https://amzn.to/2U5AEn2).
 I used it in the city.
 I worked for our generators and fire department fuel tanks for many years.
 It works very well.
 It's not super expensive and goes a long way.
 The stuff kills and prevents bacteria and fungi and prevents corrosion.
 It will also keep the fuel filters from plugging.
 It reduces tank cleaning and protects injectors and pumps.
 Its also recommended by major diesel engine OEMs - Military Spec MIL-S-53021A.
 Great stuff!